google/product-dsa/README.md

 ### 2.4 Run install script

 #### 2.4.1 Setup parameters
-You can either put all parameters in `config.yaml` or pass them as command line arguments.
+You can either put all parameters into `config.yaml` or pass them as command line arguments.

-To get initial structure of config.yaml use a template in install folder: `cp ./install/config.yaml.template ./install/config.yaml`:
+To get initial structure of config.yaml use a template in install folder: `cp ./config.yaml.template ./config.yaml`:
 ```
 dataset_location: us
 project_id: YOUR_GCP_PROJECT_ID